 I originally trained as a Nurse but quickly realised that my passion and interest lay in Public Health.
 After completing a Msc in Health Promotion and Health Education I spent the next 10 years working in the NHS and Civil Service in a range of strategic and management positions mainly focusing on teenage pregnancy and young people’s sexual health.

 In 2004, I left the public sector to set up my own business.
-Over the years I’ve established many exciting partnerships working with a range of different organisations, including CCGs, local authorities and the voluntary sector, developing strategies, designing and delivering training and workshops and creating innovative resources.
+Over the years I’ve established many exciting partnerships working with a range of different organisations, including the NHS, local authorities and the voluntary sector, developing strategies, designing and delivering training and workshops and creating innovative resources.

-For 9 years I worked as a partner at Gentle Dusk Partnership, an organisation lifting the taboo around death and bereavement and raising awareness of end of life care planning.
-During this time we developed Future Matters; an innovative volunteer-led service that aims to open conversations about death and that supports people to put their end of life plans in place.
+For almost 10 years I was as a partner at an organisation that focused on lifting the taboo around death and dying and raised awareness of end of life care planning.
+During this time we delivered an innovative volunteer-led service that aimed to open conversations about death and supported people to put their end of life plans in place.
 I also developed a range of interactive and participatory training programmes and workshops and hosted Death Cafes.

 For more information about my experience do take a look at my profile on LinkedIn.